Knud Geelmuyden Fleischer Maartmann

 Knud Geelmuyden Fleischer Maartmann (1821–1888) was a Norwegian politician.

 Biografia

 He was elected to the Parliament of Norway in 1865, representing the urban constituency of Flekkefjord.
 He worked as a merchant in the city.
 He was re-elected in 1868, and thus served two terms.

-Together with Kirstine Solberg he had the daughter Kaja Maartmann (1851–1933), who married Ellef Ringnes, brother of Amund Ringnes and founder of Ringnes Bryggeri.
+Together with Kirstine Solberg he had a daughter, Kaja Maartmann (1851–1933), who married Ellef Ringnes, brother of Amund Ringnes and founder of Ringnes Bryggeri.
 His son Harald Sigwart Maartmann (1855 - 1926) become the first director of Ringnes Bryggeri in 1901.
 He was the grandfather of Knud Maartmann Ringnes.